Leaderboard

 Showing content with the highest reputation on 06/01/2019 in all areas

-Just got back from a lovely walk (about 4/5 miles) with my boys.
+1. Just got back from a lovely walk (about 4/5 miles) with my boys.
 Not many people/other dogs about so they were off lead quite a bit.
 Lots of interesting sniffs to investigate (the boys not us), rustles in the undergrowth in the woods (will have to give them a once over with the brush when they are rested) and squirrels to sort out.
 Finished with a romp and play in the meadow (don’t know why but my iPad changed the last two words to Rotherham, is there much romping and playing there?)
-Slow plod back home, both the boys and us, and now two tired but very contented dogs are stretched5 points
+Slow plod back home, both the boys and us, and now two tired but very contented dogs are stretched

 4 points

-I remember the 68 bus reversing off Farnborough road into Pastures avenue and the brakes making a god awful noise as they were applied with the bus reversing,the bus would then drive out of Pastures avenue and stop at the bus stop just down Farnborough road on the opposite side,no brake noise there,was the noise caused by dust in the brake drums or no leading edge on the brake shoes when the vehicle was in reverse? the noise happened on nearly all buses whether they be NCT,South Notts or West Bridgford UDC Rog3 points
+4. I remember the 68 bus reversing off Farnborough road into Pastures avenue and the brakes making a god awful noise as they were applied with the bus reversing,the bus would then drive out of Pastures avenue and stop at the bus stop just down Farnborough road on the opposite side,no brake noise there,was the noise caused by dust in the brake drums or no leading edge on the brake shoes when the vehicle was in reverse? the noise happened on nearly all buses whether they be NCT,South Notts or West Bridgford UDC Rog

 2 points